-How ‘Neoliberalism’ Became The Left’s Favorite Insult Of Liberals
+How ‘Neoliberalism’ Became the Left’s Favorite Insult of Liberals

 Conservatives have spent decades turning “liberal” into a smear meaning “left-wing radical,” giving it limited value as a term of opprobrium.
 (In terms of self-identification, liberals constitute the left wing of the Democratic base, with moderates and conservatives constituting a slightly larger right wing.)
 In practical terms, people who think of themselves as “liberal” form the constituency the Bernie insurgents need to attract.

-Second, the widely publicized influence of neoconservatives on the Bush administration changed the connotation of “neo.”
-Whereas the prefix had once softened the term it modified — the neoconservatives were once seen as the intellectually evolved wing of the right, in contrast to the Buchananite knuckle-draggers — by the end of Bush’s term it became an intensifier.
-A neoconservative was a conservative, but even scarier.
+Second, the widely publicized influence of neoconservatives within the Bush administration changed the connotation of “neo.”
+Whereas the prefix had once softened the term it modified — the neoconservatives were once seen as the intellectually evolved wing of the right, in contrast to the Buchananite knuckle-draggers — by the end of Bush’s term, it became an intensifier.
+A neoconservative was a conservative, but an even scarier one.

 And so the term neoliberal frames the political debate in a way that perfectly suits the messaging needs of left-wing critics of liberalism.
 The uselessness of “neoliberalism” as an analytic tool is the very thing that makes it useful as a factional messaging device for the left.
 The “neoliberalism” rubric implicates the Democratic Party in the rightward drift of American politics that has in reality been caused by the Republican Party’s growing radicalism.
 It yokes the two parties together into a capitalist Establishment, against which socialism offers the only clear alternative.
 Obscuring the large gulf between Newt Gingrich and Bill Clinton, Paul Ryan and Barack Obama, is a feature of the term.